rashidazarang/aws-cloudwatch-interface/README.md

 - Log group browser with pagination and manual refresh.
 - Query form for selecting time ranges, executing Insights queries, and reviewing results inline.
 - Saved query list with quick load/delete actions and ad-hoc save support.
+- Query history timeline with lazy pagination so teams can audit previous runs.
 - Client calls the REST API with Supabase JWTs so your credentials never leave the deployment.

 ## MCP Adapter